 Prices are roughly the same as Sky Train prices.
 Trains are frequent.

-The City Line runs every 12 to 15 muinutes and takes around 25 minutes.
-An Express service operates between the airport and Makkasan Station, and a second express service operates between the airport and Phyathai.
+The City Line runs every 12 to 15 minutes and takes around 25 minutes.
+An Express service originally operated between the airport and Makkasan Station, but did not prove popular and has been discontinued.
+The Express rolling stock now runs on the City Line.

 Where to Stay